AdrianColaianni/trickanomicon/trickanomicon.md

 1. Service Management:

     1. Disable Print Spooler.
-        `Set-Service -Name "Spooler" -Status stopped -StartupType disabled`
+        `Set-Service -Name "Spooler" -Status stopped -StartupType disabled -Force`

     2. Disable WinRM.
-        `Disable-PSRemoting -Force`;
-        `Set-Service -Name "WinRM" -Status stopped -StartupType disabled`
+        `Set-Service -Name "WinRM" -Status stopped -StartupType disabled -Force`

     3. Configure SMB:

         1. If SMB is unneeded (i.e. not in an AD setting), disable it entirely.
             `Set-Service -Name "LanmanServer" -Status stopped -StartupType disabled`

         2. If SMB is needed, do the following:

-            1. List out all shares on the system with `net share`.
-                Remove any unrecognized shares with `Remove-SmbShare -Name <SHARENAME>` Administrative shares (ADMIN\$, IPC\$, C\$, NETLOGON, SYSVOL) should not be removed.
-            2. Disable SMBv1.
+            1. Disable SMBv1.
                 `Set-SmbServerConfiguration -EnableSMB1Protocol $False -Force`

-            3. Disable SMB Compression:
+            2. Disable SMB Compression:
                 ``Set-SmbServerConfiguration -DisableCompression $True -Force``

+            3. List out all shares on the system with `net share`.
+                Remove any unrecognized shares with `Remove-SmbShare -Name <SHARENAME>` Administrative shares (ADMIN\$, IPC\$, C\$, NETLOGON, SYSVOL) **should not be removed.**

-    4. Harden the scored service for your machine according to the documentation [below](#Services).
-If on a DC, skip to Group Policy.
+    4. Harden the scored service for your machine according to the documentation [below](#Services). **If on a DC, skip to Group Policy.**

-2. Group Policy (Done via DC ONLY):
+2. Group Policy **(done via DC ONLY)**:

     1. Hardening Policy
         1. Firewall: